-If you’re going to be away from home for an extended period of time, you don’t want your envelopes and packages to accumulate in your mailbox exposed to would-be thieves.
-You’ll want the U.S. Postal Service to hold your mail.
+If you’re going to be away from home for a while, you don’t want your envelopes and packages to accumulate in your mailbox.
+To prevent that, you’ll want to do what’s called a hold mail request.

-- A hold mail request must be for a minimum of three days.
+- A hold mail request must be for a minimum of three days

-- A hold mail request must not exceed 30 days.
+- A hold mail request must not exceed 30 days

-You can plave a hold mail request via phone by calling 1-800-ASK-USPS (1-800-275-8777).
-Any request submitted via phone must be done one business day in advance.
+You can place a hold mail request via phone by calling 1-800-ASK-USPS (1-800-275-8777).
+As mentioned, any request submitted via phone must be done at least one business day in advance.

 When you fill out the form, make sure you get a confirmation number to verify that your request has been accepted.

 - Once that is confirmed, you can fill in the dates and submit to start your mail hold.

-Any request placed to hold your mail before 2 a.m.
+- Any request placed to hold your mail before 2 a.m.
 CT can begin on the same postal business day Monday through Saturday.

 No matter how you choose to submit your hold mail request, make sure that the days you’ll be away are firm.
 Also, the earliest you can request your mail to be held is 14 days in advance.

 Premium Forwarding: An Alternative to Holding Your Mail